NikDev345/Binary-Classification/README.md

-💳 Credit Card Fraud Detection
+🚨 CREDIT CARD FRAUD DETECTION
 Binary Classification using Machine Learning
 📌 Project Overview

-Credit card fraud is a serious financial problem where fraudulent transactions cause significant losses to both customers and banks.
+Credit card fraud detection is a critical real-world problem where fraudulent transactions are extremely rare compared to legitimate ones.
-This project focuses on building a binary classification machine learning model that can identify whether a credit card transaction is fraudulent or legitimate.

-The project demonstrates how machine learning models behave on highly imbalanced real-world datasets and why accuracy alone is not a reliable metric.
+This project builds an end-to-end binary classification system to identify fraudulent credit card transactions using machine learning, while carefully handling class imbalance, performance constraints, and real-world evaluation metrics.

+The project demonstrates engineering-level ML thinking, not just model training.

 🎯 Problem Statement

-Given a dataset of credit card transactions, the goal is to classify each transaction into one of two classes:
+Given a dataset of credit card transactions, classify each transaction as:

 0 → Legitimate Transaction

 1 → Fraudulent Transaction

-This is a binary classification problem.
+This is a binary classification problem with severe class imbalance, making it challenging and realistic.

 📊 Dataset Information

 Dataset Name: Credit Card Fraud Detection

 Source: Kaggle

 File Name: creditcard.csv

 Total Transactions: ~284,000
-Fraud Cases: ~492 (highly imbalanced dataset)

-🔹 The dataset contains anonymized features (V1 to V28) generated using PCA, along with:
-Amount → Transaction amount
-Class → Target label (0 or 1)
+Fraudulent Transactions: ~492

 📥 Dataset Download Instructions

-Visit Kaggle
+Go to Kaggle

 Search for “Credit Card Fraud Detection”

 Download the dataset

-Place the file as:
+Place the file in the project as:

-creditcard.csv
+data/creditcard.csv

+🧾 Dataset Description

+Each row represents one credit card transaction

+Features V1 to V28 are anonymized (PCA-transformed)

+Amount represents the transaction value

+Class is the target variable:

+0 → Legit

+1 → Fraud

+⚠️ Key Challenge: Class Imbalance

+Fraud transactions represent less than 0.2% of the data

+Accuracy alone is misleading

+Special techniques are required to correctly detect fraud

+This project explicitly addresses this issue.

 🧠 Machine Learning Approach
-✔ Type of Learning
+✔ Learning Type

 Supervised Learning

 ✔ Problem Type

 Binary Classification

-✔ Model Used
+✔ Models Used

+Logistic Regression (Baseline)

-Logistic Regression (baseline model)
+Logistic Regression with SMOTE

-✔ Key Challenge
-Severe class imbalance

-Fraud transactions are extremely rare compared to legitimate ones

 ⚙️ Project Workflow

-Load and inspect the dataset
+Load and analyze the dataset

-Analyze class imbalance

-Split features and target labels
+Apply sampling to handle hardware limitations

 Perform stratified train–test split

-Train a baseline Logistic Regression model
+Train a baseline model (Before SMOTE)

+Apply SMOTE to balance the dataset

+Train model After SMOTE

-Evaluate the model using multiple metrics
+Evaluate using appropriate metrics

-Handle class imbalance using SMOTE

-Retrain the model and compare results
+Calibrate probabilities

+Apply business-driven decision threshold

 📈 Evaluation Metrics

-Accuracy alone is misleading for imbalanced datasets.
-Therefore, the following metrics are used:
+To properly evaluate performance on an imbalanced dataset, the following metrics are used:

 Precision